Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/deployment_az/_index.md

 ### Prepare the environment

 > **Note:** LocalBox can be deployed in the East US, Australia East, Canada Central and West Europe Azure regions.
 Deploying in other regions will result in unexpected behavior or failures.
-It requires 32 ESv5-series vCPUs when deploying with default parameters such as VM series/size.
+It requires 32 ESv5-series or 32 ESv6-series vCPUs when deploying with default parameters such as VM series/size.
 Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy LocalBox.
 You can use the below Az CLI command to check your vCPU utilization.

 - Clone the Arc Jumpstart GitHub repository